-- Review any recent changes created on CDO for that device:
+- Review any recent changes created on Defense Orchestrator for that device:

-- If your intention was to push the configuration change from CDO to the device, open the Devices & Services page, select the device and click, Write Changes.
+- If your intention was to push the configuration change from Defense Orchestrator to the device, open the Devices & Services page, select the device and click, Write Changes.

-- If you decide you do not want to push the configuration change from CDO to the device, or you want to "undo" the configuration changes you started making on CDO, click Read Policy.
-That will overwrite the configuration stored in CDO with the running configuration stored on the device.
+- If you decide you do not want to push the configuration change from Defense Orchestrator to the device, or you want to "undo" the configuration changes you started making on Defense Orchestrator, click Read Policy.
+That will overwrite the configuration stored in Defense Orchestrator with the running configuration stored on the device.

-Cisco Defense Orchestrator (CDO) allows you to enable or disable Conflict Detection on each live device.
-If Conflict Detection is enabled and the device's running configuration has changed since it was last loaded into CDO, the device's configuration status will change to Conflict Detected.
-Changes made to devices managed and not managed by CDO will be detected.
+Defense Orchestrator allows you to enable or disable Conflict Detection on each live device.
+If Conflict Detection is enabled and the device's running configuration changed since it was last read into Defense Orchestrator, the device's configuration status will be Conflict Detected.
+Changes made to devices managed by Defense Orchestrator will be detected.

 To resolve a device with "Conflict Detected" status, follow this procedure: